Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 ---

-    title: Multi-node commands and management
+    title: "Multi-node commands and management"
-    linkTitle: Commands and management
+    linkTitle: "Commands and management"
-    weight: 190
+    weight: 180

----
-This topic describes how to mange {{< TransferCFT/axwayvariablesComponentShortName  >}} nodes, and related actions such as:
+---This topic describes how to mange {{< TransferCFT/axwayvariablesComponentShortName  >}} nodes, and related actions such as:

 - [Initialize internal data files](#Initiali)
 - [Start and stop the cluster](#Start)